DanilSko/udracor/ezdramadescription.md

 ## Syntax:

+### 1. Play text

-Lines are tagged by special symbols at the beginning
+Lines are tagged by special symbols at the beginning:

-`author:` means the line contains the author of the play

-`title:` means the line contains the main title of the play

-`subtitle` means the line contains the subtitle of the play

 `@` means the line contains `<speaker>` appearance (possibly with inner stage direction in brackets)